smak7/ardui-sketch/README.md

 (1) Exacto Knife and/or Scissors

-Programs Needed:**
+Programs Needed:
 arduino

 illustrator

+To start //
-Step 1**: Review the code provided and try to understand it.
+Step 1.
+Review the code provided and try to understand it.
 If you have any questions regarding the commenting, reach out to me!
+Step 2.
+Upload your code to your arduino.

-Step 2**: Time to bond with your arduino.
-Below is a photo of the
+Step 3.
+Connect your servos to your arduino.

+    We'll begin with conneting a red wire to 5V on the arduino and to a (+) slot on your breadboard.
+    Then you'll put a black wire to Ground on the arduino and to the (-) slot on your breadboard.
+    Attach Servo 1's white wire to digital 8 on the ardunio and the red wire to (+) on your breadboard, and the black wire to       (-) on your breadboard.
+    Attach Servo 2's white wire to Analog 12 on the arduino and again the red wire to (+) and the black wire to (-) on your         breadboard.

+    Now we'll set up our potentiometers.
+A potentiometer has three prongs, a negative, a positive and an analog.
+Place your        potentiometer so that no two prongs are on the same line of your breadboard (this is really important! you don't want to blow    your arduino!).
+Connect the positive to a red wire, back to 5V and the negative to a black wire that goes back to ground.
+Repeat for second potentiometer.
+Below is a photo for you reference!

+Steps for making and putting together the drawing arm

-Step 2**: In Illustrator create a shape for your baseboard which the drawing arm, arduino and bread boards will be attached to.
+Step 1: In Illustrator create a shape for your baseboard which the drawing arm, arduino and bread boards will be attached to.
 Print on laser cutter.

-Step 3**: In Illustrator create a shape for your drawing arm and print on laser cutter.
+Step 2: In Illustrator create a shape for your drawing arm and print on laser cutter.

-Step 4**: Using the hot glue gun glue your arduino and breadboards to your piece of wood.
+Step 3: Using the hot glue gun glue your arduino and breadboards to your piece of wood.

-Step 5**: Glue one servo motor to the baseboard.
+Step 4: Glue one servo motor to the baseboard.
 Once it is dry, glue the drawing arm surface onto the servo.

-Step 6**: Glue the second servo motor onto the drawing arm surface.
+Step 5: Glue the second servo motor onto the drawing arm surface.
 Once it is dry, glue the second drawing arm surface onto the second servo.

-Step 7**.
+Step 6.
 Measure the distance between the second drawing arm and your table surface.
 Using your exacto knife cut a pencil according to your measurements.

-Step 8**.
+Step 7.
 Glue pencil to the drawing arm.

 Here is a quick video showing how to assemble the serves to the drawing arms.